OhLeMatt/COM418-2022-CMProject/README.md

 ![colour code](images/colour_code.png)

-The user can also select which of the 12 midi file channels to display.
+The user can also select which of the 12 midi file channels to display (only non-empty channels are shown).

 ![Channel selection](images/channels.gif)